shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 UCU
 ```

-When the simulated ribosome encounters this codon, a programmed frameshift event may occur.
+When the simulated ribosome encounters this codon, a frameshift event can be introduced.

-### Optional future parameters
+### Optional parameters

 - Frameshift direction (+1 or -1)
 - Number of allowed frameshifts
+- Translation position
 - Frameshift probability
-- Specific translation positions
 - Output peptide length threshold

 ---